mberger/Deploy-WordPress-on-AWS-with-Terraform/README.md

 1. Clone the forked Repository.

-2. In the "main.tf" update the bucket, region, and dynamodb_table fields with the names you've created the S3 bucket and DynamoDB table to handle backend services:
+2. In the "main.tf" update the bucket, region, and dynamodb_table fields with the names you've been created the S3 bucket and DynamoDB table to handle backend services:

    ```t
       terraform {